Last Updated on July 13, 2021

 With a few exceptions being a large object falling over or being dropped, or an exceptionally lively and loud party, both duplex-dwellers can mostly enjoy pretty close to noise-free living.

 On the other hand, those living in single-family homes do not have any shared walls and can be certain they won’t experience any noise interruption from neighbours, unless their window is open.
+Further, Lincolnberg builds all their single-family homes with ICF foundations, which further decreases the flow of exterior noise into the home.

 While single-family homes sure can vary from model to model and neighbourhood to neighbourhood, they can, in some cases, offer a bit more privacy than a duplex simply because they do have that margin of space on both sides of the home.